 Scouts will have the opportunity to learn about Victorian customs like calling cards and the language of the fan.
 Scouts will also make Victorian-inspired crafts like herb sachets and paper dolls.
 The highlight of the day will be a Victorian tea where scouts will learn table manners and etiquette.

 Available during the Fall

 This program will explore the history of Columbia either through Elmwood Cemetery or through historic downtown church cemeteries.
 Scouts will receive a tour of the cemetery to learn about famous individuals buried at these sites, interesting stories of events associated with the cemeteries, and the iconography of symbols on gravestones.
 Scouts will have the opportunity to participate in hands-on activities, such as grave rubbings.

 Available during the Holiday Season

 Tour holiday decorated historic houses and learn how families in Columbia celebrated the holidays throughout the 19th century.
-A Victorian Santa Claus will visit with children and listen to those holiday gift requests!
+Santa Claus will visit with children and listen to those holiday gift requests!
 Scouts can also make a holiday craft and enjoy hot chocolate and cookies.